How Customers Manage Scheduled Orders

 A customer can add, remove, or change the number of products in their Scheduled Orders in My Account > Scheduled Orders as shown below.

-Protip!
+Pro-tip!
 Make sure to select "Update Items" after making any changes to products.
-If this is not selected then changes may not be saved.
+If this is not selected then changes to items quantities will not be saved.

 Editing Shipping Addresses